jackburkhardt/site-old/content/blog/time-to-move-on-1.8-servers.md

 - Their development process is likely more efficient since their teams have been working with 1.8 for so long
 - 1.8 has much better server performance than newer versions (servers after 1.12 have had notoriously poor performance)
-- Changing to 1.17 would break almost every facet of the servers as they are and would require thousands of hours of dev time to fix
+- Changing to 1.17 would break almost every facet of the servers as they are and would require many hours of dev time to fix
 - Changing to a newer version also risks losing out on the large PvP playerbase (and their money) to another server that decides to stay back